rakeshakkineni/P2_Traffic_Sign_Classifier/writeup.md

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the python library to calculate summary statistics of the traffic signs training data set following are the results before any modifications:

 * The size of training set is ?
+  Number of training examples = 34799

 * The size of the validation set is ?
+  Number of validation examples = 4410

 * The size of test set is ?
+  Number of testing examples = 12630

 * The shape of a traffic sign image is ?
+  Image data shape = [32, 32]

 * The number of unique classes/labels in the data set is ?
+  Number of classes = 43

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the training set data is distriuted.
+As it can be seen the data is not uniform and is distributed unevenly and there are many traffic signs that donot have more than 200 train images.

 ![alt text][image1]